Tsuki no Ishi Momiji Park

 Nagatoro Iwadatami Rocks – Downstream boating

-The Arakawa Line downstream boating in Chichibu Nagatoro lets you ride upon the beautifully layered stone riverbed, which is designated as a natural monument.
-It is a relaxing course with a couple of thrills along the way, but perfectly safe for children or seniors to enjoy as well.
-While listening to the boatman's entertaining guiding, you can enjoy the cherry blossoms in the spring, the cool breeze in the summer, the beautiful colors of autumn, and the warmth of the kotatsu (heated table) boat in the winter.
+The Arakawa Line downstream boating in Chichibu Nagatoro allows you to ride upon the beautifully layered stone riverbed, which is designated as a national natural monument.
+It is a relaxing course with a couple of thrills along the way, but perfectly safe for children and seniors to enjoy as well.
+While listening to the boatman's entertaining speech, you can enjoy the cherry blossoms in the spring, the cool breeze in the summer, the beautiful colors of autumn, and the warmth of the kotatsu (heated table) boat in the winter.
 In other words, a perfect outdoor activity regardless of the season!

-The garden is located on a vast site of about 10000 square meters in the back of the Nagatoro Town Folk Museum.
-The Japanese naming of the golden poppy "Hanabishisou" comes from its shape, which is said to resemble a rhomb ("hishi" in Japanese).
-In early summer, golden poppies, also known as California poppies, bloom all over the hill.
-From May to June, the contrast between the deep blue of the sky and the vivid orange color of the poppy is completely mesmerizing.
+This garden is located on a vast field of about 10,000 square meters behind the Nagatoro Town Folk Museum.
+The Japanese name "Hanabishisou" comes from the shape of the California golden poppy, which is said to resemble a rhombus ("hishi" in Japanese).
+In early summer, California golden poppies bloom all over the entire hill, and from May to June, the contrast between the deep blue sky and the vivid orange flowers is mesmerizing.

 Hodosan Ropeway